UBC-MDS/DSCI_522_Group_409/README.md

 The file path can be changed according to the desired path.

-This dataset is obtained from the University of California Irvine Machine learning Repository [1].

 The dataset used in this project is created by Dr.Hadi Fanaee-T at Laboratory of Artificial Intelligence and Decision Support (LIAAD), University of Porto INESC Porto.
-It was sourced from the UCI Machine Learning Repository and can be found [here](https://archive.ics.uci.edu/ml/machine-learning-databases/00275/).
+It was sourced from the UCI Machine Learning Repository and can be found [here](https://archive.ics.uci.edu/ml/machine-learning-databases/00275/).[1]

 ## 2. Research Question